Support us

 Shoreline IT

-Darren and Helen Walmsley from Shoreline IT (Wimborne) hosted 2 events this year.
-The first was a very successful quiz night and fabulous raffle in June, at Wimborne Football Club.
-There was a fabulous turnout and some amazing raffle prizes.
+Last year they hosted two fantastic community events.
+The first was a hugely successful quiz night and raffle at Wimborne Football Club in June, with a great turnout and some amazing raffle prizes.

 Fundraisers who’ve helped us in the past…